EdWrld/DumpReader/README.md

 # DumpReader
+Excuse: Learning Rust
-Excuse: Learning Rust, Goal make a program that reads a disk dump
+Goal: Make a program that reads a disk dump